stagbl/stagbl/Layout.md

 A proposal for the layout of the StagBL project
 Guidelines: keep it lean, keep it self-documenting as much as possible

-Root :
-  README.md                          # Contains quickstart w/ pictures
-  Makefile [or some other config..] documentation examples src include developer
+config/

+demos/

 developer/                            # Everything that only the developer would care about (toys, util scripts, etc.) toys/

+documentation/

+LICENSE.txt

+Makefile                              # or some other root configure script

+README.md

 src/                                  # Each subdirectory contains a collection of classes core/